ymaher/DevOps_Prerequisite/Docker/TomcatOnDocker.md

 - To run the container on desired port follow the below cmd
 > `$ sudo docker run --rm -it -dp 8888:8080 ymaher/tomcat_user  `

+- You can visit `https://localhost:8888/` to verify if tomcat is running.

+- Enter the credentials username:`tomcat` password:`s3cret` for accessing manager app.